Bangor University - North Wales Clinical Psychology Programme

 We strongly encourage Welsh speakers to apply.

-We can provide a range of facilities to support Welsh speaking trainees to develop their clinical practice skills in the Welsh language, including on placements and, where practicable within supervision, as well as presenting written and other work in Welsh.
+We can provide a range of facilities to support Welsh-speaking trainees to develop their clinical practice skills in the Welsh language, including on placements and, where practicable within supervision, as well as presenting written and other work in Welsh.
+Welsh-speaking trainees can submit their academic work in Welsh.

-We can also support trainees who wish to learn Welsh, wish to refresh their skills, or simply develop more confidence in using their Welsh language skills in practice.
+We support trainees who wish to learn Welsh, wish to refresh their skills, or simply develop more confidence in using their Welsh language skills in practice.
+The Health Board and Bangor University offer Welsh language courses for all levels.

-We offer mentorship sessions to candidates who are Welsh speaking.
-For more information, please contact Carolien Lamers ([email protected]).
+Together with the South Wales Programme, we also offer (under our Cam I Fyny scheme) up to six mentorship sessions to candidates who are Welsh-speaking.
+For more information, please contact Carolien Lamers.

-Please note: as the number of bilingual Welsh-English speaking applicants remains low (around 1% of all applicants in the UK, as per Clearing House equal opportunity data over recent years), the majority of trainees in each cohort is English speaking.
+Please note: as the number of bilingual Welsh-English speaking applicants remains low (around 1% of all applicants in the UK, as per Clearing House equal opportunity data over recent years), most trainees in each cohort are English-speaking.

 We are not able to consider you:

-• If you want to apply to either Welsh clinical psychology programmes and are receiving or have completed a training programme funded by NHS training bodies in any of the devolved nations, at least a two year gap between finishing your NHS-funded training and starting NHS-funded clinical psychology training will be required.
-Please note: If you have commenced your CAAPs training in South Wales, you will require a 2-year gap between finishing your Health Education and Improvement Wales (HEIW) funded training and starting clinical psychology training as set out in your contracts.
+- Please note: If you have commenced or completed your CAAPs training in South Wales, you will require a 2-year gap between finishing your Health Education and Improvement Wales (HEIW) funded training and starting clinical psychology training as set out in your contract.

-• If you have any outstanding requirements from another programme, you may be required to withdraw from that programme before taking up a place on a Doctorate in Clinical Psychology.
-Being in the final stages of such a programme, i.e. PhD and the submission of your thesis has occurred or is imminent at the time of applying, your application might be considered.
+- If you have any outstanding requirements from another programme, you may be required to withdraw from that programme before taking up a place on a Doctorate in Clinical Psychology.
+Being in the final stages of such a programme, i.e. doing a PhD and the submission of your thesis has occurred or is imminent at the time of applying, your application might be considered.

 Academic